Venetian nationalism: Comeback of Venetist ideas

+In the 2025 regional election, LV's Alberto Stefani was elected to succeed to Zaia, by garnering 64.4% of the vote.
+The LV, which fielded only one list, was still the largest party with 36.3% of the vote.
+Other two Venetist parties, Resist Veneto and Liga Veneta Repubblica, which obtained 5.0% and 1.8%, respectively, won representation.

 Recent developments

 2012–2015 opinion polls on independence

 While support for a federal system, as opposed to a centrally administered state, receives widespread consensus in Veneto, support for independence is less favoured.
 Recent polls show a rise of independentism.
 According to an opinion poll made in December 2011, 50% of Venetians support the independence of Veneto.
 More strikingly, an opinion poll published on Il Gazzettino in January 2012 put those favoring independence at 53.3% (with the support from foreign-born Venetians at 55.0%).
 According to the same pollster, the support for independence rose to 56.7% in January 2013.

 According to a February 2014 poll by Ixè, in a hypothetical referendum on independence, 47% of Venetians would vote yes and 26% no. According to a March 2014 poll by Ilvo Diamanti's Demos&Pi, 55% of Venetians favoured independence, 39% opposed it and the remaining 6% did not answer.
 According to a similar poll conducted by Istituto Piepoli, 64% of Venetians would vote in favour of more autonomy with 19% against, and 51% would vote for independence with 32% against.
 According to a Demos&Pi poll taken in October 2014, 53% of Venetians favoured independence, thus making Veneto the most separatist region in Italy, followed by Sardinia (45%) and Sicily (44%).
 In March 2015 Demos&Pi found that 57% of Venetians (including 83% of Liga Veneta–Lega Nord's voters) favoured independence.